z7z8th/lua-resty-console/README.md

 # Welcome to Resty Console

-[Resty Repl](https://github.com/saks/lua-resty-repl) is a powerful tool with a bunch of nice [features](https://github.com/saks/lua-resty-repl#features).
+Aliaksandr's [Resty Repl](https://github.com/saks/lua-resty-repl) is a powerful tool with a bunch of nice [features](https://github.com/saks/lua-resty-repl#features).
 I personally am a big fan of it.
 But still a few features are missing:

-* Have to modify source code of each handler to use Resty Repl
+* Have to modify source code of each nginx handler to use Resty Repl
 * Nginx needs to run in non-daemon mode to leverage the TTY/readline facilities

-These limitations make it less useful for development workflow or production live debugging.
-So here comes the [Resty Console](https://github.com/nicoster/lua-resty-console)
+These limitations make it less useful for development workflow and production live debugging.
+So here comes the [Resty Console](https://github.com/nicoster/lua-resty-console).

-Resty Console inherits the code of resty-repl so it inherits the nice features like:
+`Resty Console` inherits the code of `resty-repl` so it inherits the nice features like:
-* readline integration
+* readline full integration
 * auto completion
 * pretty print objects (powered by inspect.lua)
+* and more ..
 ## Status
 Experimental.